1. GENERAL PLAN 1.1. PLAN OBJECTIVES The Management Plan has the following objectives:

 1In geographic coordinates latitude and longitude, in decimal degrees, with the WGS84 datum and with a precision of at least 6 digits.

-METHODOLOGICAL GUIDE FOR POLYCYCLIC MANAGEMENT (MANEJO POLICÍCLICO) AND PROTOCOL FOR REDUCED-IMPACT FOREST HARVESTING (APROVECHAMIENTO FORESTAL DE IMPACTO REDUCIDO) IN NATURAL FORESTS WITH RELIABLE HISTORICAL RECORDS LEGAL FRAMEWORK Ley Forestal Nº 7575.
+METHODOLOGICAL GUIDE FOR POLYCYCLIC MANAGEMENT AND PROTOCOL FOR REDUCED-IMPACT FOREST HARVESTING IN NATURAL FORESTS WITH RELIABLE HISTORICAL RECORDS LEGAL FRAMEWORK Ley Forestal Nº 7575.
 Article 16:

-"The management plan duly signed by a responsible forestry professional according to article 21 of the Law, must be accompanied by a formal petition, according to the previous article.
-The Forestry Science professional who prepares a forest management plan shall have broad discretion when structuring and designing the plan, depending on the area, topography, climate, type of forests, related activities, etc. Notwithstanding the foregoing, the cited plan must expressly adjust to the principles and criteria of sustainability, recommended by the CNCF, or failing that, those that the AFE temporarily establishes through an administrative resolution."
+"The management plan, duly signed by a responsible forestry professional according to article 21 of the Law, must be accompanied by a formal request, as per the previous article.
+The Forestry Science professional who prepares a forest management plan shall have broad discretion when structuring and designing the plan, depending on the area, topography, climate, forest type, connected activities, etc. Notwithstanding the foregoing, said plan must expressly conform to the principles and criteria of sustainability, recommended by the CNCF, or failing that, those that the AFE temporarily establishes through an administrative resolution."
 Reglamento a la Ley Forestal Nº 7575.
 Article 17:

-"The management plan must have a structure containing a General Plan, in which an evaluation must be presented of the possible impacts of harvesting specifically referred to the impact on the residual stand and the soil, as well as their corresponding mitigation measures.
-In addition, it must contain a broad justification for the definition of the cutting cycle (ciclo de corta) and the cutting intensity, and likewise define the protection and surveillance measures to be developed during the term of the management plan.
-The General Plan is complemented by Operating Plans in which the trees to be extracted, the seed bearer trees, the extraction infrastructure, and the water network must be censused and located on a map; likewise, the measures to mitigate the impact of the operations must be detailed.
-If the forest harvesting is executed in several intervention periods, the operating plan must clarify the different units and the scheduling of the cuts.
+"The management plan must have a structure containing a General Plan, which must present an evaluation of the potential impacts of harvesting specifically referring to the impact on the residual stand and the soil, as well as their corresponding mitigation measures.
+It must also contain a broad justification regarding the definition of the cutting cycle and the harvesting intensity, as well as define the protection and monitoring measures to be developed during the term of the management plan.
+The General Plan is complemented by Operational Plans in which the trees to be extracted, seed trees (árboles portadores), the extraction infrastructure, and the water network must be inventoried and located on a map, likewise the measures to mitigate the impact of the operations must be detailed.
+If the forest harvesting is carried out in several intervention periods, the different units and the scheduling of the cuts must be clarified in the operational plan.

-The forestry professional may determine the cutting cycle, based on information about the growth of natural forests that exists and taking into account the particular dynamics of the forest and the conditions of the zone.
-In cases where this information is not available, the cutting cycle may not be less than 15 years, with the AFE reserving the power to extend or reduce this term; upon prior technical recommendation of the C.N.S.F."
+The forestry professional may determine the cutting cycle, based on the available information on the growth of natural forests and taking into account the particular dynamics of the forest and the conditions of the area.
+In cases where this information is not available, the cutting cycle may not be less than 15 years, with the AFE reserving the faculty to extend or reduce this period; upon prior technical recommendation from the C.N.S.F."
 Decreto Ejecutivo Nº 34559-MINAE, published in La Gaceta Nº 115 of June 16, 2008: